 - The Careers Discovery section on My Career has lots of useful and relevant articles

 Applying for and securing a place on a postgraduate course

 - Every postgraduate course if different in terms of how you apply, what you need to include and the interviews they conduct.
 Look at the University website of where you want to apply.
-Click here to search postgraduate course and you can find more information about teacher training courses on the Get Into Teaching Website.
+Click here to search postgraduate course, the Find a Masters website is also useful and you can find more information about teacher training courses on the Get Into Teaching Website.

 - Hints and tips will be included on university websites about what they want you to include in your application and the interview processes but you will be expected to talk about why you want to do the course, your career aspirations, the relevance of your experience and education and your personal qualities.
 Like securing a job you will be expected to demonstrate your suitability and stand out from the crowd.
 Tips are included on TARGET Jobs Postgraduate study information.
 The careers team at Newman can help you through the whole process.